 Zone: Hardy to Zone 5

-Start indoors mid-February to mid-April.
-Transplant out or direct sow starting mid-April.
+Start indoors mid-winter to mid-spring.
+Transplant out or direct sow starting late spring.
 Starting indoors may be more reliable, particularly if using bottom heat and maintaining optimal soil temperature at 15-21°C (60-70°F).
 Seeds should sprout in 2 to 3 weeks.

 In spring, trim established plants back by a third to encourage new growth.
 Once the flowers have finished in June/early July, trim the plants back again.
 A second bloom sometimes follows, and this pruning will keep plants bushy and compact.
 After a few years, sage bushes can become quite large.
 Keep in check by pruning.